cdvelop/structsql/docs/IMPLEMENTATION.md

 3. If insufficient, consider API change or other strategies

 ## Next Steps
+New proposal: Unsafe offset calculation with tinyreflect for zero allocations.
-Await user approval before proceeding to code implementation in Code mode.
+Await user approval before proceeding to implementation.